-In February of 2016, the FASB issued Accounting Standards Update ("ASU") 2016-02 "Leases (Topic 842)".
-This amendment is to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-It affects any entity that enters into a lease.
-This guidance is effective for fiscal years and interim reporting periods beginning after December 15, 2018 for public business entities, not-for-profit entities, and employee benefit plans that file with the SEC.
-For all other entities, amendments in this Update are effective for fiscal years beginning after December 15, 2019 and interim periods within fiscal years beginning after December 15, 2020.
+In January of 2017, the FASB issued Accounting Standards Update ("ASU") 2017-04 "Intangibles-Goodwill and Other (Topic 350)".
+This amendment is to simplify the test of goodwill for entities by eliminating Step 2 from the goodwill impairment test.
+This guidance is effective for annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019 for public business entities that file with the SEC.
+Public business entities that are not SEC filers should adopt for fiscal years beginning after December 15, 2020 and all others entities for fiscal years beginning after December 15, 2021.
 The Company is currently evaluating this guidance to determine the impact on its financial statements.

-In March of 2016, the FASB issued Accounting Standards Update ("ASU") 2015-09 "Compensation - Stock Compensation (Topic 718)".
-This amendment is to identify, evaluate, and improve areas of US GAAP for which cost and complexity can be reduced and simplified.
-This guidance is effective for annual periods beginning after December 15, 2016 for public business entities.
-For all other entities, amendments in this Update are effective for annual periods beginning after December 15, 2017 and interim periods within annual periods beginning after December 15, 2018.
+In May of 2017, the FASB issued Accounting Standards Update ("ASU") 2017-09 "Compensation - Stock Compensation (Topic 718)".
+This amendment is to provide clarity and reduce diversity in practice as well as cost and complexity.
+This guidance is effective for annual periods beginning after December 15, 2017 for all entities.
 The Company is currently evaluating this guidance to determine the impact on its financial statements.